aodn/geonetwork4-build/README.md

 docker-compose -f docker-gn-compose.yml down -v
 ```

+Once elastic started you can run ./startGn4Local.sh to start the geonetwork.
+It is recommend to start
+it like this because it will rebuild your images with the binary that you created from maven build install

 ## Ssh to instance
 You can login to the geonetwork4 instance to debug you setting by
 ```shell